 Car Accident Attorneys

-Your car accident attorney becomes your ally during the claim handling process.
-Your attorney monitors your progress, documents your economic losses, and reviews your physicians’ medical reports.
+Your attorney becomes your ally during the personal injury lawsuit process.
+They monitor your progress, document your economic losses, and review your physicians' medical reports.
 Over time, your attorneys get to know you personally.
 Eventually, they develop the most accurate store of knowledge about you, your injury, and your pain and suffering.
 Your car accident attorney brings this knowledge to the negotiation table, but must often fight to convince others.

 Insurance Companies

-By the time you’re ready to settle your claim, there’s a strong possibility that your claim will have changed hands many times.
-After several rounds of claim file musical-chairs, the person negotiating your claim is sometimes inexperienced and uninformed.
+By the time you're ready to settle your claim, there's a strong possibility that your car accident case will have changed hands many times.
+After several rounds of claim file musical chairs, the person negotiating your claim is sometimes inexperienced and uninformed.
 Insurance companies rely on several tools to make up for that.